AritraBiswas/Taskscheduler-and-Crontab-with-R/Taskscheduler-and-Crontab-with-R-Pres.md

 ```
 Visualization:
 ========================================================
-Here, viewCount, likeCount, dislikeCount and commentCount has been plotted against time.
 The x-axis and y-axis represents time and count respectively.
 It shows change in count over time.
+(Note: My computer was turned off during 2 P.M.-11 P.M. on that day,due to this there is jump in the graph at the same time this can be considered as a reminder that in order to obtain data continuously.)

 ![plot of chunk unnamed-chunk-4](Taskscheduler-and-Crontab-with-R-Pres-figure/unnamed-chunk-4-1.png)

-EDA of the obtained data:
+Fitting a linear model:
 ========================================================
 Here, we are fitting a LM on viewCount w.r.t time. __Time=Current time-Published.At__ .
 Model does not fits the data well because of non-linearity, but it definitely shows the way forward.